 One of the best ways to gain an understanding of how natives can work in the landscape is through studying photographs.
 For each park listed here, we’d like to add photos that showcase its native garden in each season.
 Do you live near, or routinely travel by, any of these parks?
 Would you be willing to snap a few photos four times a year: Spring, Summer, Fall, Winter?

-To Adopt a Park, please send an email to email@example.com noting which park you’d like to photograph.
+To Adopt a Park, please send us an email noting which park you’d like to photograph.
 All you have to do is send seasonal photos four times a year for one year.
 We’ll note your “adoption” on our website and credit you as the photographer for the photos we post.
 Thank you!

 Centennial Flower Gardens